serenashk/Challenge_Module18/README.md

 ## Screenshot

-Here’s a screenshot that contains a blockchain consisting of several blocks:
+Below is a screenshot that contains a blockchain consisting of several blocks:

 ![Screenshot of functionality of my chain](Images/screenshot_1.PNG)

-Here’s a screenshot of the Streamlit application page displaying “Blockchain is Valid.”:
+Below is a screenshot of the Streamlit application page displaying “Blockchain is Valid.”:

 ![Screenshot that confirms that my blockchain is valid](Images/screenshot_2.PNG)